Shopify and BigCommerce are two of the most popular eCommerce platforms so it’s not easy to choose between them.

 Still, if I had to choose, I’d pick BigCommerce’s dashboard.
 That’s because the home page is a little bit more organized, with a set of options that give you quick access to manage your business or make changes to your storefront.

 In Shopify, there’s something similar, but the layout means that I had to search for the options I wanted, and I still ended up Googling stuff anyway.

 Also, I liked the way that BigCommerce handles store settings.
 It puts your settings into ‘Store Setup’ and ‘Advanced Settings’ menus, which made it easier to find what I needed.
 In Shopify, there’s simply a settings page where you’ll find a dozen different sub-menus.

+Comparing BigCommerce vs Shopify in terms of website setup, I didn’t find that much of a difference.
 It’s incredibly easy to set up your storefront with either eCommerce platform.
 BigCommerce makes the process go a little bit faster because there are fewer customization options.
 But, if you don’t make any changes to your template, Shopify is just as quick.

 I was impressed that both platforms allow you to change your theme at any time without losing your content.

 Oh, and if you’re looking to do some more stuff than mere moving of the content blocks, good news for you.